osvaldovega/mf-bootstrap-cli/templates/javascript/README.md

 - Yarn
 - React (16.13.1)
 - React Hooks
-- Webpack (5.0.0-beta.17)
+- Webpack (5.0.0-beta.22)
 - Webpack Module Federation

 # Pre-requesites

 - yarn (any version, recommemnded v1.22.0).
 - NodeJs (any of the last version works, recommended v13.14.0 or higher).
 - ReactJS (v16, recommended 16.13.1)
- - Webpack (v5.0.0-beta.17, This specific version)
+- Webpack (v5.0.0-beta.22, This specific version)

 ## Getting Started

-1 - Clone the _Microfrontend Blueprint_ repository in 2 different folders, then rename one to *Guest* and the other one to *Host*:
+1 - Clone the _Microfrontend Blueprint_ repository in 2 different folders, then rename one to _Guest_ and the other one to _Host_:

 ```
 $ git clone git@gitlab.raisin.systems:frontend/tools/microfrontend-blueprint.git
 ```

 2 - Install the depencies (Remember to use Yarn instead of NPM, to avoid conflicts) in both applications: